tunimba/fankit-privacypolicy/README.md

 We use the following third-party services:

-- **Replicate, Inc.** — AI-powered photo transformations.
+- **OpenRouter, Inc.** — AI-powered photo transformations.
 Uploaded content is used only for temporary processing and is immediately discarded.
-Replicate does not store, retain, or reuse uploaded images or any face data derived from them.
+OpenRouter does not store, retain, or reuse uploaded images or any face data derived from them.
 - **RevenueCat** — Subscription and purchase management.
 Collects device identifiers and purchase history to manage entitlements.
 - **Firebase Analytics** — Anonymous usage analytics.
 Collects device identifiers and product interaction data.
 - **Firebase Crashlytics** — Crash reporting and diagnostics.
 Collects crash data and diagnostic information.